seasonedchaos/seasonedchaos.github.io/_posts/2022-02-02-Whitewater-Rafting-Down-an-Atmospheric-River.md

 ---
 layout: post
 title:  Whitewater Rafting Down an Atmospheric River
-excerpt: 'Before any whitewater rafting trip, one should always be sure they have everything they need.
+description: Before any whitewater rafting trip, one should always be sure they have everything they need.
 Life jackets?
 Check!
 Paddles?
-Check!'
+Check!
 tags: [weather, ENSO, MJO, climate]
 comments: true
 category: blog